Azure/Mission-Critical-Online/docs/reference-implementation/Bring-your-own-workload.md

 ## Application Code

 The easiest way to implement existing workloads is to continue with the **mono-repo** approach.
-New workloads including their sourcecode can be added to the repo and the pipelines extended to build, push and deploy it to the infrastructure.
+New workloads including their sourcecode can be added to the repo, and the existing pipelines can be extended to build, push and deploy it to the infrastructure.

 In a **multi-repo** environment, the application code is stored in a different or in individual repositories, separated from the infrastructure.
 This also means that the application code is usually build and pushed in a separate pipeline.

-The following two sub-sections contain information how to either bring workloads either via the mono-repo approach or via the multi-repo approach into the Azure Mission-Critical environment.
+The following two sub-sections contain information on how to either bring workloads via the mono-repo approach or via the multi-repo approach into the Azure Mission-Critical environment.

 ### Mono-repo